jmctiernan24/PHYS230-Final-Project/README.md

 5. time_graph_gen.py

-The only use for this code is to plot the results when determining the simulation time from code 1.
+The only use for this code is to plot the results when determining the simulation time from code 1: it can be used to compare the simulation time between the Runge Kutta and Forward Euler methods.